 - Some dietary supplements.

-- Metal alloys used for a variety of applications, including:
+- Metal alloys used in a variety of applications, including:

-- Artificial joints for the hip and knee.
+- Some artificial joints for the hip and knee.

 - Welding supplies and equipment.

-- Flame retardants for some plastics, such as polyvinyl chloride (PVC) plastic.
+- Flame retardants in some plastics, such as polyvinyl chloride (PVC) plastic.

 Molybdenum is an essential nutrient

-- A small amount of molybdenum, easily obtained from the diet, is needed to support many vital processes in the body.
+- A small amount of molybdenum is needed to support many important processes in the body, such as metabolism and protecting cells from damage.

 - May cause gout-like symptoms, such as joint pain.

-Possible ways to avoid exposure to too much molybdenum
+Possible ways to avoid exposure to too much molybdenum, or to molybdenum trioxide:

 - If you have a metal hip or knee replacement, follow your doctor’s advice for monitoring metals, including molybdenum, in your blood.